gavinlyonsrepo/SSD1306_OLED_PICO/extra/doc/nokia5110/README.md

 The Nokia 5110 is a basic graphic LCD screen for lots of applications.
 GPIO function on RPI, 5 Nokia 5110 LCD lines SPI bus.
 Use any GPIO user likes for Software SPI.
-For Hardware the user can use any GPIO for reset and data/command line
+For Hardware the user can use any GPIO for reset and data/command line.
+The driver chip is PCD8544.

 Example file set up :